-Cable cars may appear to be the only sensible option for urban development in fast-growing conurbations (in the areas surrounding the heavily built-up slums), but they are not a magic bullet.
+Cable cars may appear to be the only sensible option for urban development in fast-growing conurbations (in the areas surrounding the heavily built-up slums), but they are no magic bullet.
 In La Paz, for example, the maximum transport capacity per hour is 3,000 people on each line (Erb 2014).

-Cable cars can therefore complement but not replace a conventional urban transport infrastructure, and offer some promising prospects in individual cases, including a comparatively fast and easy way of connecting neighborhoods to the existing bus, train and metro networks and bridging physical obstacles such as rivers, slopes and heavily built-up areas.
+Cable cars can therefore complement but not replace a conventional urban transport infrastructure, and they do offer some promising prospects in individual cases, including a comparatively fast and easy way of connecting neighborhoods to the existing bus, train and metro networks and bridging physical obstacles such as rivers, slopes and heavily built-up areas.
 The range of potential applications cannot be underestimated.
-In Germany alone, there are potentially thousands of routes which might lend themselves to such a solution (Menn 2014).
+In Germany alone, there are thousands of conceivable routes that might lend themselves to such a solution (Menn 2014).
 However, cable cars alone cannot solve the traffic problems in fast-growing cities and conurbations.

 Air Taxis